adarsharya-1997/duckdb-rbac/docs/sdlc/QnA.md

 ### Q111: Should we add a minimal core change for column access control during binding?

-**A111:** Possibly.
-Three approaches under consideration:
+**A111:** Deferred to future version.
+For MVP, we accept the `SELECT *` limitation (errors on forbidden columns).
+Three approaches remain under consideration for later:
 1. **Parser override** — Intercept SQL, rewrite `SELECT *` to explicit allowed columns
 2. **OperatorExtension** — Hook at binder level if it fires before * expansion
 3. **New core hook** — Add column-access callback during binding

-Will explore DuckDB source to determine which is cleanest.
+See RFC.md for detailed discussion.

 ### Q112: Should GRANT/REVOKE auto-commit or be transactional?